geaz/simplyRetro-Z5/README.md

 You should use the exactly same pins, if you want the battery monitor tool in the custom distribution to work.

 ![simplyRetro Z5 - ADC Circuit](https://raw.githubusercontent.com/geaz/simplyRetro-Z5/master/images/c1.png)

+I attached the board with Velcro on top of the right speaker.

 ### Closing the shell
 As soon as your SD card is flashed and everything is working, you are able to close the shell.
 Use four M3x8mm and one M2.5x8mm.
 Be careful, that the screw holes are free from wires.
 You don't want to damage them when you screw the shell halves together.
 After this last step is done, go and enjoy your *simplyRetro Z5*!
 Have fun :)